cyverse-archive/DE/services/apps/README.markdown

-# metadactyl-clj
+# apps

-metadactyl-clj is a platform for hosting App Services for the Discovery Environment web application.
+apps is a platform for hosting App Services for the Discovery Environment web application.

 Once running, endpoint documentation may be viewed by navigating a web browser to the server and port this service is configured to run on.
 For example, if the service were configured as described